Alex Negranza’s Perfect Day in Seattle.

 You’re in Seattle for a day and want to hit some of the city’s best eating and drinking spots.
 Where do you go?
-Just ask Alex Negranza, bartender at Seattle’s Spur Gastropub and Miller’s Guild.
+Just ask Alex Negranza, former bartender at Seattle’s Spur Gastropub and Miller’s Guild (he’s since relocated to Houston).
 Here, Negranza guides us through his ideal day in the Emerald City.

 Alex Negranza: If the world were a perfect place, everyday would go like this.
 I’d start with a walk to Pike Place Market with a mug of coffee in hand.
 I’d stop at Frank’s Produce stand for Opal apples.
 They’re amazingly delicious and fresh right now.
 Frank’s is also where I get a lot of my supplies for bartending at Spur Gastropub and Miller’s Guild.
 It is my go-to produce spot it in the city.

 I take my loot and walk over to DeLaurenti’s for a fresh baguette and some cheese.
 If I need to restock on bitters, vermouths, wine or anything related to specialty bar necessities, they’ll have it.
 And if I need a shot of espresso, Seattle Coffee Works is right across the street.